Totchinuko/apiconan.totchinuko.fr/patches/custom.1.6.x.md

 - Custom camera will now remember its last relative position, rotation and zoom
 - Camera can now be toggled outside of the custom panel with an input (Unassigned by default)
-- Added a filter field in the favorite profile dropdown menu
+- Added a filter field in the favorite profile dropdown menu `1.6.6`
+- Improved the Favorites profile selector to be more usable
+- Right click on an accessory color will now pop open a menu to copy/paste/reset a color.
+Color reset shortcut was moved on Shift + Middle Click
 ## Fixed
 `1.6.0`
 - Fixed hair/beard accessory not displaying their ID on hover of their icon